maxfolley/css-support/README.md

 CSS Support
 ==========

 A javascript support object for accessing CSS3 animation declaration and event names.
-Makes use of the modernizr prefixed method.
-Make sure your modernizr build is compiled with the prefixed extension.

-Also has an animation helper that will use css transitions if available and will fallback to jQuery if not.
+Also contains an animation helper that will use css transitions if available and will fallback to jQuery if not.

 Usage
 -----